Kotlin/kotlin-koans-edu/Builders/String and map builders/task.md

 s == "Numbers: 123"
 ```

-Add and implement the function 'buildMap' with one parameter (of type extension function) creating a new HashMap,
+Add and implement the function 'buildMap' with one parameter (of type extension function) creating a new `HashMap`,
 building it and returning it as a result.
-The usage of this function is shown below.